PHYS3888/Tutorial_BuildingLearningMachines/README.md

 plotNeuronResponse(y,w,plotAsSurface);
 ```

-* When does the neuron tuned to `w = [1,-1]` have minimal output?
+- When does the neuron tuned to `w = [1,-1]` have minimal output?
 Maximal output?
-* If we set `w = [1,0.2]`, which of the two inputs is the neuron more sensitive to?
+- If we set `w = [1,0.2]`, which of the two inputs is the neuron more sensitive to?
 Plot the neuron's response to inputs for this set of weights to check your intuition.

-### Training a single neuron to perform classification
+### Training a single neuron to classify inputs into two types

 In lectures we found that the process of adjusting weights allows the neuron to learn a desired relationship between inputs and outputs.
-We took our first steps towards the machine-learning approach to _supervised learning_ whereby a flexible learning structure (like the single neuron) can find a good input-output mapping from a labeled training dataset.
+We took our first steps towards the machine-learning approach of _supervised learning_, in which a flexible learning structure (like the single neuron) can learn a good input-output mapping from being exposed to a labeled training dataset.

 We will consider the case where our poor neuron is forced to predict whether a person is an 'instagram model' :star2: or a 'sports star' :running:, from two pieces of information:

 1. Number of instagram followers
 2. Resting heart rate